darren-butler/Third-Year-Project/README.md

 ## Technology Used and Why

 The technology used is the Java 8 programming language.
-The main reasons for using this programming language is as follows:
+The main reasons for using this programming language are as follows:
-- Good knowledge of Javas programming by both collaborators.
+- Good knowledge of Javas programming langauge by both collaborators.
+- Good knowledge of Object Oriented Programming in the Java programming langauge by both collaborators.
 - Previous knowledge in Java networking from a past module (Operating Systems).
-- Ease of access to vast set documentation online with the intent of learning new outcomes such as the graphics implementation in Java 8.
+- Ease of access to vast documentation online with the intent of learning new outcomes such as the graphics implementation, package deployment, multi-client network in Java 8.

-## Architecture of the Solution

 ## Design Methodology